 Wabano is highly acclaimed for its medical services.
 Since opening in 1998, we have excelled in the provision of quality primary care.
-Our unique model of care integrates a full medical clinic, mental health clinic, community and cultural programs along with community outreach to provide a place that all Indigenous people can call home.
+Our unique model of care integrates a full medical clinic, mental wellness clinic, community and cultural programs along with community outreach to provide a place that all Indigenous people can call home.

 We specialize in the following